Dunklas/souper/README.md

 *Why*?
 In order to be compliant with standards such as [IEC 62304](https://en.wikipedia.org/wiki/IEC_62304), you might need to maintain documentation related to software of unknown provinence (SOUP).
+With souper you can keep this documentation close to your source code and have it updated together with the relevant changes.

 Below is an example of how the output looks like, with some arbitrary metadata.